Hanakohiraki/custom_twrp_samsung_a05s/README.md

 > [NOTE]
 >
 > We recommend that you "root" your device to copy your faulty TWRP recovery data.
 You can send this to the developer to fix this.
+>
+> For now, we recommend patiently waiting for the official BETA version from the developers.
+>
+> If you really want to install Please use the [latest version](https://github.com/TheNoobDevs/custom_twrp_samsung_a05s/releases)